Three Dividend Aristocrats Raised Their Dividends

 We are rapidly approaching the end of the calendar year and it is now a time when many companies raise their dividends.
-In this article I highlight three Dividend Aristocrats that are raising their dividends: Hormel Foods Corporation (HRL), McCormick & Company Incorporated (MKC), and Becton, Dickinson and Company (BDX).
-These three stocks are long-time favorites for me and investors focused on dividend growth investing because of the returns and steady stream of growing income.
+In this article I highlight three Dividend Aristocrats that have raised their dividends: Hormel Foods Corporation (HRL), McCormick & Company Incorporated (MKC), and Becton, Dickinson and Company (BDX).
+These three stocks are long-time favorites of mine.
+Investors focused on dividend growth investing should take a look at these stocks because of the returns and steady stream of growing income.
 I provide summary analysis of these companies for my readers.

 Hormel Foods Corporation (HRL)